Homemade Christmas and Hanukkah Gifts

 An Evening 'In'

 Here's an idea I came up with when in a similar situation.
-I bought vouchers/gift certificates from my local Blockbuster video (or another large chain video rental store) and put them in baskets with movie size candy and microwave popcorn.
+I bought DVDs and put them in baskets with movie size candy and microwave popcorn.
 I bought the popcorn from Smart N Final and the movie size candy from a discount pharmacy.
 The baskets were picked up from yard sales and thrift stores.
-Wrap it all up with plastic wrap and a nice bow and you have a gift for a whole family for under $10.00 if you shop for bargains.
+Wrap it all up with plastic wrap and a nice bow and you have a gift for a whole family for under $20.00 if you shop for bargains.
 These are also great for teens who are getting increasingly expensive to buy for.

 It Says "Welcome"

 Here's an idea!
 I gave these as gifts to teachers, etc. one year.
-Purchase sisal door mats at discount store for about $2.00.
+Purchase sisal door mats at discount store.
 Weave ribbon around outer edge.
 In one corner make arrangement out of greenery, small Christmas ornaments, etc. and tie a bow.
 You can purchase Christmas floral pics for a nominal amount, if you're not creative at making your own.
-Makes really cute doormat for under $5.
+Makes really cute doormat for under $10.

 Kitchen or Crafts